EllaBrands/stanDev/Developer-Process.md

 ##### Final State Passes All Tests

-When a pull request is made, it is expected that the current code passes:
+When a pull request is made, it is expected that the current code allows for all top-level targets in the makefile will build without error.
+These targets include:

     > make manual
     > make doxygen